Smash

 A cult-favorite television series was finally becoming the Broadway musical it always pretended to be.

-Smash — the NBC series that ran for two seasons in 2012–2013, following the drama behind a fictional Broadway musical about Marilyn Monroe — had spent over a decade as one of the most passionate “what if” stories in musical theatre fandom.
-The show had never made it to an actual Broadway stage, but the IP retained a devoted audience and serious creative firepower behind it.
-Original series producers Steven Spielberg, Robert Greenblatt, and Neil Meron led the effort to bring a stage adaptation to Broadway, with five-time Tony winner Susan Stroman directing, a score by Emmy, Grammy, and Tony winners Marc Shaiman and Scott Wittman, a book by Bob Martin and Rick Elice, and choreography by Emmy winner Joshua Bergasse.
+Smash — the NBC series that ran for two seasons in 2012-2013, following the drama behind a fictional Broadway musical about Marilyn Monroe — had spent over a decade as one of the most passionate “what if” stories in musical theatre fandom.
+The show about making a Broadway musical was finally becoming an actual Broadway musical.
+Original series producers Steven Spielberg, Robert Greenblatt, and Neil Meron led the effort, with five-time Tony winner Susan Stroman directing, a score by Emmy, Grammy, and Tony winners Marc Shaiman and Scott Wittman, a book by Bob Martin and Rick Elice, and choreography by Emmy winner Joshua Bergasse.
 The cast featured Robyn Hurder as Ivy Lynn, Brooks Ashmanskas, Krysta Rodriguez, Caroline Bowman, John Behlmann, and Kristine Nielsen.
-A production with that pedigree — backed by Spielberg and arriving at the Imperial Theatre with years of anticipation behind it — needed a digital platform that could convert fan enthusiasm and press coverage into ticket sales from the first preview forward.
+TV-to-stage is a particular kind of adaptation challenge — different from the novel adaptation of The Outsiders or the film-to-stage journey of Mean Girls — because the existing audience already has specific visual and tonal expectations.
+The digital platform needed to honor that familiarity while establishing the stage production as its own thing.

 Implementation